akchildren/rust-learning/README.md

 * Slicing a string is easy, we can use `&my_string[0..6]` which grabs chars from positions 0 to 6
 * Placing ```#[derive(Debug)]``` at the top of a rust file will enable debugging.
 * `dbg!(&var);` the rust equivalant of dd in php (must has debug derived)
+* Rust **doesn’t have the null** feature that many other languages have.
+Null is a value that means there is no value there.
+In languages with null, variables can always be in one of two states: null or not-null.

 ## Debugging
 * VS code has rust analyzer extension available which checks code on the fly prior to being compiled to avoid wasting time. https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer